ataulm/art-collector/README.md

 ## Building the app

-To build the app, you'll need to add `harvard.properties` to the project root with your API key substituted:
+To build the app, you'll need to add a Harvard Art Museums api key to Gradle properties.

+e.g. create `~/.gradle/gradle.properties` and stick this in there:

 ```
-apiKey=123abc456def
+harvard_art_museums_api_key = 123abc456def
 ```

 [Thanks for the name.](https://github.com/florina-muntenescu)